-Quick guide to Multi-Factor Authentication for accounts accessing Microsoft Office services online, including Oracle Finance & MyHub.
+A guide to Multi-Factor Authentication for when accessing University services such as your email account Staff iD, Oracle Finance and MyHub.

 Multi-factor authentication (‘MFA’) helps secure your University account and data from attackers.
 MFA adds an additional layer of security (something you have, e.g. a mobile phone) to your account to ensure that it’s you using your account.

-MFA works best by using a mobile phone as this is something most people normally carry with them.
-Please consider using your personal and desk phone when setting up MFA on your account if the event of your primary method of access is unavailable.
-If none of these options are suitable, IT Services can provide physical tokens (like credit cards / key fob).
+MFA works best by setting up the Microsoft Authenticator app on your mobile phone as this is something most people normally carry with them.
+Additionally, please consider adding your personal and office phone numbers when setting up MFA on your account in the event of your primary method of access is unavailable.
+If you do not have a phone, IT Services can provide physical tokens (like credit cards / key fobs).

 Even with MFA enabled, please check addresses of web sites used to enter your account details.
 Malicious people are making copies for website that look very familiar to try and dupe people.